A tribute to Sami Hyypia – one of Liverpool’s best ever bargain buys

 They disagreed, but history is on my side.
 In your face, Liverpool Echo.

-As Carragher told the Liverpool Echo earlier this year: “What followed was a decade of supreme consistency.
+As Carragher told the Liverpool Echo in 2017: “What followed was a decade of supreme consistency.
 He transformed our defensive record and won 10 trophies.

 “The only thing he lacked was pace, but he was the best partner I had at club level, and our numbers over eight years were excellent.”

-After helping Carragher graduate from full-back to centre-back, he formed a formidable partnership with the Liverpool native, representing perhaps the only time since the era of Alan Hansen and Mark Lawrenson that Reds fans have been unequivocally assured that they had the very best possible defensive pairing to rely on.
+After helping Carragher graduate from full-back to centre-back, he formed a formidable partnership with the Liverpool native, representing perhaps the first time since the era of Alan Hansen and Mark Lawrenson that Reds fans had been unequivocally assured that they had the very best possible defensive pairing to rely on.